 Pinot Noir is a versatile, food friendly red that could be a good choice.
 The 2013 Ellipsis Pinot Noir from the Russian River Valley is a good value at around $20.

 If you’re looking to sip some wine with that pizza, you will probably want to go for Italian.
 Any number of Chiantis can do the trick–the Erik Banti Carato Toscana is a good value and tends to be widely available.
 If you want to try something different, I like the 2014 Luccarelli Negroamaro from Puglia, which can be had for $10 to $12.
 For the 2019 game, I grabbed a similarly priced Negroamaro from Sicily.

-Whether you are cheering for the Falcons or the Pats on Sunday, I’m sure we can all agree that enjoying the game with family, friends plus good food and drink is a pleasant way to spend a Sunday evening.
+Whether you are cheering for the Eagles or the Pats on Sunday, I’m sure we can all agree that enjoying the game with family, friends plus good food and drink is a pleasant way to spend a Sunday evening.
 Enjoy!